-Finance is the engine that runs the company.
-Without knowing the financial health of the company first, how can you make critical, objective and strategic decisions?
-Many SaaS softwares have some financial module or component in their offering, but it is never really the focus.
-Those systems can also be cumbersome, expensive, and not truly collaborative.
-They are effective but work within a silo mentality.
+Finance is the engine that runs a company.
+Without knowing the financial health of the business first, how can you make critical, objective, and strategic decisions?

-This is in between a mega ERP and a Work OS – focused on the CRM component but easily syncs with its in-house finance modules.
-It has an a la carte system of features that you can add in and out as needed.
-Their main attraction is that they already have worked on many external integrations.
-Such as connections with logistics and marketplaces.
+Odoo has an a la carte system of features that you can add in and out as needed.
+Their main attraction is that they already have worked on several external integrations, such as connections with logistics and marketplaces.